6 Sights in Karlovy Vary, Czechia (with Map and Images)

 Show sight on map

 The Hot Spring Colonnade is one of the five main colonnades in Karlovy Vary.
-It is located in the center of the spa area below the Church of St. Mary Magdalene on the right bank of the Teplá River.
+It is located in the centre of the spa area below the Church of St. Mary Magdalene on the right bank of the Teplá River.
 It partially forms a pedestrian bridge over this river.
-It covers the most famous and most popular Karlovy Vary mineral spring Vřídlo.
-In addition to the Hot Spring geyser, there are five drinking stands with spring water with temperatures of 72, 57 and 41 °C in the area of the colonnade.
-In the past, the Hot Spring was covered by many buildings, a gazebo, an Empire colonnade, a cast-iron or a temporary wooden colonnade.
+It covers the most famous and popular Karlovy Vary mineral spring, the Hot Spring.
+In addition to the Hot Spring geyser, there are five drinking stands with hot spring water at temperatures of 72, 57 and 41 °C in the area of the colonnade.
+In the past, the Hot Spring was covered by many buildings, a gazebo, an Empire colonnade, a cast-iron or temporary wooden colonnade.

 Wikipedia: Vřídelní kolonáda (CS)